Belle Moskowitz: Labor mediation and World War I

-She also worked privately as an industrial mediator, writer, and advisor.
+In addition to her work as a labor mediator in the Garment District, Israels also worked privately as an industrial mediator, writer, and advisor.
 In a flyer for her business, she offered counseling for factory planning and employment management that would benefit both employees and employers.
-She wrote, "“Discontented or poorly trained workers, unsuited to their jobs, threaten the peace of the shop.
-Whatever threatens peace threatens profit.”
+She wrote, "Discontented or poorly trained workers, unsuited to their jobs, threaten the peace of the shop.
+Whatever threatens peace threatens profit."
+She was said in the New York Times to have resolved over 10,000 grievance cases.